A Complete Chronicle of the Conquest of Kagoshima: Illustration of the Navy Landing at Sukuchi Village

 oban tate-e 14 1/2 by 29 1/2 in., 36.7 by 74.8 cm

 One of the most intense battles during the Satsuma Rebellion on Kagoshima began on March 3, 1877 at Tabaruzaka Hill.
-The rebel forces of !5,000 were eventually hopelessly outnumbered by the Imperial troops which rose to 90,000.
+The rebel forces of 5,000 were eventually hopelessly outnumbered by the Imperial troops which rose to 90,000.
 Both sides suffered heavy losses, with 4,000 wounded or dead on each side.
-This composition likely depicts the night landing of Imperial reinforcements behind the rebel lines during the final assualt which began on March 19th, forceing the Satsuma army into a retreat from their seige of Kumamoto castle.
+This composition likely depicts the night landing of Imperial reinforcements behind the rebel lines during the final assault which began on March 19th, forcing the Satsuma army into a retreat from their siege of Kumamoto castle.

 Roger S. Keyes, Courage and Silence, 1983, p.
 422, no. 360